News & Media

 Spectrum News 1 Story how Eileen Greene inspires Ping Pong players of all ages!

-A webinar about the science behind Brain Health, Exercise and Ping Pong
+A webinar about the science behind Brain Health, Exercise and Ping Pong.

 Co-Founder Trent Maclean joins Two Mikes Parkinson’s Podcast